“We do not see things as they are, we see them as we are.”

 - Listen and learn: about lived experiences and perspectives that may differ from your own

-- Think about: how to promote a campus community where everyone has the potential to succeed
+- Think about: how to promote a campus community where everyone has a sense of belonging and the potential to thrive in equitable, inclusive work and learning environments

 - Inquire about: resources, continued learning, and specific ways to support diverse perspectives